-For its third edition, Center Stage, the ambitious cultural exchange program initiated by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and produced by the New England Foundation for the Arts, will bring five contemporary music and theater ensembles from Algeria and Tanzania to tour in the U.S. between July and December 2016.
-With support from the U.S. Embassy in Islamabad, Pakistan, two bands from Pakistan will tour the U.S. in the Spring of 2017.
+For its third edition, Center Stage, the ambitious cultural exchange program initiated by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and produced by the New England Foundation for the Arts, brought five contemporary music and theater ensembles from Algeria and Tanzania to tour the U.S. between July and November 2016.
+With support from the U.S. Embassy in Islamabad, Pakistan, two bands from Pakistan will tour the U.S. from March to April of 2017.

 Algeria, Pakistan and Tanzania all achieved national independence in the second half of the 20th century, but their political borders embrace storied, ancient cultures.
 The polyglot cities of Tanzania’s Stone Town, Zanzibar, and Dar es Salaam, Algiers and Oran in Algeria, and Pakistan’s Karachi and Hyderabad are home to young majority populations.
 With confidence and creativity, contemporary artists of these nations are addressing local and global questions: mobility and immigration, economic equity and educational access, cultural and environmental integrity, governmental and historical accountability, and personal and religious liberty.

 - Democratoz (Oran, Algeria/U.S. debut) Hard-grooving reggae, rai & rock from cosmopolitan Oran